 Of course, some donor lapse is inevitable, and nonprofits should focus their retention efforts strategically.
 For instance, NPOInfo’s charitable giving statics report highlights that only 20% of new donors give again after their first gift but 60% more likely to continue giving after their second gift.

-For nonprofits, this means focusing on recurring donors who may be at risk of lapsing.
-After all, these donors provide reliable support and have already made it over the hurdles of making a first and second gift.
-Also, recurring donors have the potential to increase their value the longer they give to your nonprofit.
+- Focus on recurring donors.
+Recurring donors provide reliable support and have already made it over the hurdles of making a first and second gift.
+Also, they have the potential to increase their value the longer they give to your nonprofit.
 If they cut their relationship short, you can’t reach that higher level of reliable giving.

-Use your donor database to establish behavior patterns that indicate a donor is at risk of lapsing.
+- Leverage your donor database.
+Examine your data to identify behavior patterns that indicate a donor is at risk of lapsing.
 Analytics data can be especially helpful here.
 Has a donor not opened an email from your nonprofit in the past six months?
 Not participated in the last several events?
 Missed a recent monthly donation?
-Look at past behavior from previously lapsed supporters to identify the indicators specific to your nonprofit for at-risk donors.
+Look at behavior from previously lapsed supporters to identify the indicators specific to your nonprofit’s donors.

-Put together an action plan for what to do when you determine a donor is at risk.
-This might include giving them a personal phone call or reaching out with a unique “We miss you” email.
-If you can’t persuade a donor to start giving again, you can still use your outreach as an opportunity to ask them why they stopped donating.
-This information can then be used to improve your re-engagement plan and prevent other donors from lapsing altogether.
+- Put together an action plan.
+This might include giving lapsed donors a personal phone call or reaching out with a unique “We miss you” email.
+If you can’t persuade a donor to start giving again, you can still use your outreach as an opportunity to ask them why they stopped engaging.
+You can then use this information to refine your re-engagement plan and prevent other donors from lapsing altogether.

 Donors who stick with your nonprofit for years, or even decades, provide invaluable support.
 In exchange, all your nonprofit has to do is fulfill your mission, show appreciation, and build relationships with these supporters.
 Get started by analyzing your donor data to begin crafting your supporter cultivation strategy.